roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "I think I just did, too!" someone else said.

  Cori grunted and sprinted and bounced around the court for about five more minutes, her body now drenched with water and sweat with a little pussy juice on her thighs for good measure.
 She loved playing tennis and she liked showing off.
 This was the best of both worlds.
 For the second day in a row, to her surprise, she was having a blast.
 She was watching Miles intently, knowing he would probably signal her soon.
 Sure enough, his eyes locked on hers and he gave a faint nod, tapping his thigh lightly but pointedly with his racket.
-Report_Story #2